UBC-VCL/VCL-content-platform-server/README.md

 Note to not use a password that you would normally use with other apps.

-4. To start the app locally, run `node index.js` in the root directory.
+4. To start the app locally, clone the `development` branch(IMPORTANT: do not use master branch) and run `node index.js` in the root directory.
 Feel free to use nodemon as well :)